periodontal treatment Archives - RW Perio

 Ready to transform your oral hygiene routine?
 At RW Perio, we highly recommend starting with the clinical standard By Dr Reena Tongue Scraper and giving it at least two weeks of consistent use.
 You might be surprised at how much cleaner and fresher your mouth feels – and how much more you enjoy your favourite foods and beverages.

 Imagine your gums as a frontline soldier, constantly fighting an invisible war against infection.
-The enemy?
-Plaque—that sticky bacterial film that creeps along your teeth, causing inflammation and weakening your oral defences.
-But here’s the twist: stress is the secret weapon compromising your gum health.
-Gum disease isn’t just about bad breath or bleeding gums.
+The enemy is plaque—a sticky bacterial film that causes inflammation and weakens your oral defences.
+However, recent clinical data suggests that stress is the secret weapon compromising your gum health, making infections more aggressive and harder to treat.

-Stress doesn’t just sit in the background—it actively attacks your oral health:
+Stress doesn’t just sit in the background; it actively attacks the structures supporting your teeth:

 Lifestyle Strategies